 Student Services and Enrollment Management positively impacts the student lifecycle daily through the departments that comprise the division: Continuing and Professional Education, Office of Admissions, Office of the Registrar, Office of Student Financial Aid and Scholarships, Student Orientation Programs, Student Services and Enrollment Management Development, Student Services and Enrollment Management Research, Strategic Communications and Marketing, University Health Services, University Housing and University Testing Center.
 The aforementioned departments provide services to prospective and currently enrolled students, faculty members, staff, alumni, and friends of the UO.
 Since the beginning of the current UO fundraising campaign, more than $119 million has been gifted to Student Services and Enrollment Management for the support of students through scholarships.

-Prior to arriving at the UO, Dr. Thompson served as the Vice Provost for Enrollment Management and Special Advisor to the President at Indiana University in Bloomington.
-During his four-year tenure at IU, the university not only reached record enrollment, growing from approximately 38,000 students to more than 42,000 students, but the quality of the freshman class grew to the highest level in its history, including a 100-point rise in average SAT scores from 1103 to 1203.
+Prior to arriving at the University of Oregon, Thompson served as the vice provost for enrollment management and special advisor to the president at Indiana University in Bloomington.
+During his four-year tenure at IU, the university not only reached record enrollment—growing from approximately 38,000 students to more than 42,000 students—but the quality of the freshman class grew to the highest level in its history, including a 100-point rise in average SAT scores, from 1103 to 1203.
 Additionally, new financial aid programs were developed and implemented to help low- and middle-income families with the cost of attending college, and the university undertook a new approach to merit-based scholarships.
 The signature institutional aid program, 21st-Century Scholars, was recognized by the College Board as a model for effectiveness in addressing college affordability.

-A native Oregonian, Dr. Thompson earned a BA in Broadcasting from California State University, Long Beach; an MS from the University of Central Missouri; and a Doctorate in Higher Education Policy and Administration from the University of Southern California.
+A native Oregonian, Thompson earned a bachelor of arts in broadcasting from California State University, Long Beach, a master of science from the University of Central Missouri, and a doctorate in higher education policy and administration from the University of Southern California.